SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 "Simply jotting down a few notes or making a low-quality audio recording on a phone."
 :::
 ::: bad
-Figure: Bad Example - Inadequate details and poor audio quality can lead to misunderstandings and disengagement.
+Figure: Bad example - Inadequate details and poor audio quality can lead to misunderstandings and disengagement
 :::

 ::: greybox
 "Preparing a structured document that highlights all key outcomes, decisions, and next steps, accompanied by a high-quality video recording of the session."
 :::
 ::: good
-Figure: Good Example - Provides a comprehensive and clear record that is useful for all stakeholders.
+Figure: Good example - Provides a comprehensive and clear record that is useful for all stakeholders
 :::

 By adopting these practices, teams can ensure that the outcomes of Sprint Reviews are effectively communicated and documented, supporting project success and stakeholder satisfaction.